SMAC-Group/course_gmwm/chapters/chapter5.md

 ---
-title: '4 - GMWM'
+title: '5 - The Generalized Method of Wavelet Moments for Inertial Sensors Calibration'
 description:
   ' '
-prev: /chapter3
+prev: /chapter4
-next: /chapter5
+next: /null
 type: chapter
-id: 4
+id: 5
 ---

 <exercise id="1" title="General Information">

 This repository holds the Generalized Method of Wavelet Moments (GMWM) R package.
-This estimation technique was introduces in [Guerrier et al. (2013)](https://doi.org/10.1080/01621459.2013.799920) and uses the wavelet variances in a moment-matching spirit to estimate parameters of time series models such as ARMA or state-space models.
+This estimation technique was introduces in Guerrier et al. (2013) and uses the wavelet variance in a moment-matching spirit to estimate parameters of time series models such as ARMA or state-space models.
 This package is currently being modified and is likely to change significantly in the coming months.
-The *development* version of the package is available on [GitHub](https://github.com/SMAC-Group/gmwm) and can be installed as follows:
+The *development* version of the package is available on [GitHub](https://github.com/SMAC-Group/gmwm) and you can installed as follows:

 ```r
 # Install dependencies